ddorman16/do-referral-donations/README.md

 1. Submit a PR to to add you referral link
 2. Your comment should include the email address used on DigitalOcean and a link to your project / non-profit website.

+#For developers looking to start using DigitalOcean

+* Please note, this is for new accounts only

+1. Review the list of projects you'd like to support and click on your link of choice
+2. Create your DigitalOcean account and add a valid credit card
+3. Once you spend $25, the project you supported will receive $25 in free hosting!